-Before saying anything about nuclear stress test side effects, let’s explain nuclear stress test first.
+Before saying anything about nuclear stress test side effects, let’s explain the nuclear stress test first.
 This test is designed to show your heart details.
-This way your doctor can determine irregularities regarding your heart or arteries.
+This way, your doctor can determine irregularities regarding your heart or arteries.

-How does this test actually look like?
+How does this test look like?
 First, metal electrodes are attached to the chest and back of the patient; then the patient will have to run on a treadmill.
 While he is running, the electrocardiogram is recording the entire activity.
-After that, the patient will get an injection and then the pictures of his/her heart will be taken.
-This injections contain small amounts of radioactive substances which is a reason why people believe this test is harmful for the body.
+After that, the patient will get an injection, and then the pictures of his/her heart will be taken.
+These injections contain small amounts of radioactive substances, which is a reason why people believe this test is harmful to the body.
 However, experts agree that these amounts are too small to harm any patient.

 Although this test is useful for many reasons, it also has its side effects.
 Some of the following effects may occur: